fastforwardlabs/mdff15-meta-learning-report/src/04-experiment.md

 even better with additional examples; for both 5 examples and 10 examples per class, accuracy shoots over 80%.
 As expected, for the 10-way classification task, the results are lower (by around 10-15%), but still promising.

 For the 20-random sample scenario (which is a more realistic one, from a meta-learning point of view), the 5-way results are still pretty good: ~60% accuracy with just one example.
 The 10-way classification results are lower, similar to the 100-sample dataset.
-Nonetheless, overall, the results are promising-even with minimal tuning-which suggests the applicability of the approach for fast adaptive learning.
+Nonetheless, overall, the results are promising - even with minimal tuning - which suggests the applicability of the approach for fast adaptive learning.